1. What is a Health Savings Account (HSA)?

 22. Can I use my HSA to pay for medical expenses that I incurred prior to opening my account?

-No, only expenses incurred after establishing your HSA.
+No, you can only pay for medical expenses incurred after establishing your HSA.

 23. Can I use my HSA to pay for medical services from out-of-network providers?